New icon set

 How do I apply to move?

-You can download an application form here
+You can download an application form here.

-Notice of Seeking Possession
+Notice of seeking possession

-What is a Notice of Seeking Possession?
+What is a notice of seeking possession?

-Don’t ignore a legal notice from Poplar HARCA.
+Please don’t ignore legal notice from us.

-Contact us: 0800 035 1991.
+Contact us straight away on 0800 035 1991.

 It’s important you get advice if you receive any legal notice.